 By James Florence, Diamond Certified Resource Reporter

-Q: What’s your favorite sports team?
+Q: What’s your favorite local restaurant?

 Q: If you could travel anywhere in the world, where would you go?

 A: Alaska.
 I went there last year on a fishing trip and it was awesome, so I plan to return the next chance I get.

 Q: What’s the best gift you’ve ever received?

 Q: What’s your favorite thing to eat for breakfast?

 A: Pancakes with eggs and sausage—I can never have enough!